apache/infrastructure-website/content/pages/infra-incubator.md

 **Bug tracking**

-You can enable GitHub issues (and wikis) via our (<a href="https://cwiki.apache.org/confluence/display/INFRA/git+-+.asf.yaml+features" target="_blank">.asf.yaml</a> service, a configuration file that a project may use to control features such as notification schemes, website staging, GitHub settings, and Pelican builds.
+You can enable GitHub issues (and wikis) via our (<a href="https://cwiki.apache.org/confluence/display/INFRA/git+-+.asf.yaml+features" target="_blank">.asf.yaml</a> service, a configuration file that controls features such as notification schemes, website staging, GitHub settings, and Pelican builds.
 This is a per-repo feature.

 The project can request a Jira instance for issue tracking via <a href="https://selfserve.apache.org/" target="_blank">SelfServe</a>.

 **Confluence Wiki**